-For classical Greek philosophers like Heracleitos and Plato, on the other hand, justice is a principle of the utmost importance for the whole of reality.
+For classical Greek philosophers like Heracleitos and Plato and for Christian theologians like Thomas Aquinas, on the other hand, justice is a principle of the utmost importance for the whole of reality.

 For Heracleitos, justice is more than an abstract principle.
 He personifies Justice as an active agent in the universe, as the eternal strife between opposites.
 The apparent peaceful state of harmony is impossible without the warring of opposites.
 Justice - understood as this strife - keeps both opposites from overstepping their bounds.
 All things have this struggle of the opposites going on inside of them - they depend on this strife for their existence.
+Therefore, without a struggle over and dialogues concerning the meaning of justice there will be no justice.

 Plato in the Republic treats justice as an overarching virtue of both individuals and societies, so that almost every ethical issue comes in under the notion of justice.
 Individually, justice is a "human virtue" that makes a person self-consistent and good; socially, justice is a "social virtue" that makes a society internally harmonious and good.
 An individual is just when each part of his or her soul (reason, spirit and appetite) performs its functions without interfering with those of other elements.
 Corresponding to these three elements in human nature there are three classes in the social organism - the philosopher class or the ruling class which is the representative of reason; auxiliaries, a class of warriors and defenders of the country is the representative of spirit; and the appetite instinct of the community which consists of farmers and artisans.
 Social justice is the original principle, laid down at the foundation of the State, "that one man should practice one thing only and that the thing to which his nature was best adopted".
 Where men are out of their natural places, there the co-ordination of parts is destroyed, the society disintegrates and dissolves.
 Justice, therefore, is the citizen sense of duties.
-Justice is a harmonious cooperation between the parts of the soul, as well as between the parts of society8.
+Justice is a harmonious cooperation between the parts of the soul, as well as between the parts of society13.

-Thomas Aquinas defines justice as an attitude that involves voluntary self-limitation of ones actions:
+In the Christian tradition Thomas Aquinas defines justice as an attitude that involves voluntary self-limitation of ones actions:

-"an attitude with the power of which one is fortified and acknowledges the rights of others of one's own accord"9
+an attitude with the power of which one is fortified and acknowledges the rights of others of one's own accord14